superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

     )
 ```

-At this point in building our system, we tell Phoenix to `suppress_tracing` to avoid unnecessary latency and superfluous log data.
+At this point, we tell Phoenix to `suppress_tracing` to avoid unnecessary latency and superfluous log data.

-As with our Naive RAG system, we'll build a retriever for this Hybrid index, a `hybrid_retriever`.
-But before experimenting with hybrid search, for comparison we can first try interacting with our Sparse index through a `sparse_retriever`, which should retrieve  ocuments based on `exact match`.
+As with our Naive RAG system, we'll build a retriever for this Hybrid index - i.e., a `hybrid_retriever`.
+But before experimenting with hybrid search, for comparison we can first try interacting with our Sparse index through a `sparse_retriever`, which should retrieve documents based on `exact match`.

 ```python
 ## Before trying Hybrid search , let's try Sparse Vector Search Retriever